 The Summer Hop takes complaints and abusive behaviour seriously.
-We have a code of conduct for approaching breaches in conduct, and will handle complaints with discretion and in confidence with the complainant.
+We have a code of conduct for approaching breaches in conduct and will handle complaints with discretion and in confidence with the complainant.

 You can approach:

-- our community volunteers.
+- our safety committee.

 If for whatever reason, you don’t feel comfortable with approaching someone we have an anonymous feedback form.

 If someone lets you know that they have a complaint, please encourage them to talk to us, or seek their permission to come and talk to us yourself.
 Even if they think it is a trivial issue, we want to know about it so we can be prepared to take action and prevent situations from escalating.

 Summer Hop is dedicated to providing a safe event experience for everyone involved, regardless of gender, age, sexual orientation, ability, physical appearance, race, ethnicity, or religion (or lack thereof).
 Every person at our event (including attendees, DJs, volunteers, band members, and staff) has an absolute right to feel safe and respected at all times.
 We do not tolerate harassment or bullying in any form.

 Every person attending or associated with Summer Hop in any capacity is required to abide by the Summer Hop code of conduct at all times.
 If you violate the following standards of conduct, we may ask you to leave the event immediately and will notify the police if necessary.
 We may ask you to not return over the course of the weekend, or to future events.
 We reserve the right to decide who attends Summer Hop and we will ensure the comfort and safety of all attendees.